 The trading price of our common stock is highly volatile.
 The trading price of our common stock has been subject to wide fluctuations in the past.
-Since January 2001, our Class A common stock (now known as our common stock) has traded at prices as low as \$0.45 per share and as high as \$8.00 per share.
+Since April 2008, our common stock has traded at closing prices as low as \$0.98 per share and as high as \$2.98 per share.
 The market price of our common stock could continue to fluctuate in the future in response to various factors, including, but not limited to:

-- quarterly variations in operating results; - our ability to control costs, improve cash flow and sustain profitability; - our ability to raise additional capital; - shortages announced by suppliers; - announcements of technological innovations or new products or applications by our competitors, customers or us; - transitions to new products or product enhancements; - acquisitions of businesses, products or technologies; - the impact of any litigation; - changes in investor perceptions; - government funding, political agendas and other budgetary constraints; - changes in earnings estimates or investment recommendations by securities analysts; and - international conflicts, political unrest and acts of terrorism.
+- quarterly variations in operating results; - our ability to control costs, improve cash flow and sustain profitability; - our ability to raise additional capital; - shortages announced by suppliers; - announcements of technological innovations or new products or applications by our competitors, customers or us; - transitions to new products or product enhancements; - acquisitions of businesses, products or technologies;

+- the impact of any litigation; - changes in investor perceptions; - government funding, political agendas and other budgetary constraints; - changes in earnings estimates or investment recommendations by securities analysts; and - international conflicts, political unrest and acts of terrorism.